bru-stl/bru-stl.github.io/content/rider-info/service-changes/march-2022-service-cuts.md

 ---
-title: "Further 5% service cuts starting March 21, 2022"
+title: "Further service cuts starting March 21, 2022"
 date: 2022-03-20T12:33:14-05:00
 draft: false
+images: ["/images/mar2022-service-cuts.png"]
 ---

 Starting March 21, Bi-State will implement [service changes](https://www.metrostlouis.org/nextstop/metro-transit-service-change-on-march-21/) on 18 routes, with 12 of these lines losing service frequency.
 You can see a graphical breakdown of each buses frequencies below: